save 30% on current costs

 Statutory Duty of Care Regulations

-As a business that produces waste, it is your duty of care to ensure the waste is collected and transferred to an organisation that manages the waste properly from collection right through to its disposal.
+As a business that produces clinical waste, it’s your duty of care to ensure your waste is collected and transferred to an organisation that manages the waste properly from removal right through to its disposal.

 no hidden charges